stadium-software/repeater-datagrid/load-specific-page.md

 To load a specific page of data in the DataGrid when the page loads:

-1. Change the "State" object property values in thye "Initialise" script
+1. Change the "State" object property values in the Page.Load event handler

 ![](images/CustomLoadParameters.png)